RECREATION & PARKS

 Rental & Program Hours

-Click here for programs offered at Walkerton Tavern.
+Click here for programs held at Walkerton Tavern.

 To view a complete list of Recreation programs and register online, visit HCRP Connect.